Keyboard shortcuts in the Soundslice editor

 Our editor has an extensive system of keyboard shortcuts.
 We highly recommend learning some of these shortcuts to make your editing experience more efficient.

-To view the default keyboard shortcuts, edit a slice and click the “Help” button at the top of the page, then choose “Keyboard shortcuts.”
+To view the default keyboard shortcuts, edit a slice and click “Keyboard shortcuts” at the bottom left of the page.

 You’ll see the keyboard shortcuts panel appear on the right side of your screen:

 This will show you all currently available keyboard shortcuts.

 At the top of that keyboard shortcuts panel, you’ll see a dropdown menu that says “Soundslice default.”
 If you click this, you can choose between different shortcut presets.

 Lots of musicians invest time in memorizing shortcuts for their preferred software, and it can be hard to switch software once you’ve developed muscle memory.
 For those of you coming to Soundslice from other notation software, we want you to get productive quickly, so we’ve added several presets based on other apps.

 Choose a preset, and the editor will immediately begin to use those shortcuts.
 We’ll save your preference automatically, so you won’t have to switch this again next time you edit a slice.

 Power users, you can set your own shortcuts.
 See the dedicated help page for details.

 It’s also possible to view keyboard shortcuts via our editor’s search.
 Search for a command, and we’ll display the shortcut(s) in the editor search results: